fabric8io/docker-gerrit/README.md

 - download-commands
 - delete-project
 - replication
-- create-user-plugin (This plugin will add new users to the database created by Gerrit during the creation of the site.
-The users to be created can be created using a Gerrit ENV VAR : GERRIT_USERS_ACCOUNT)
+- create-user-plugin.
+This plugin will add new users to the database created by Gerrit during the creation of the site.
+The users to be created can be created using a Gerrit ENV VAR : GERRIT_USERS_ACCOUNT

-Remark: When the Gerrit SSHD & HTTP Servers will be laucnhed by the Docker container, we will also launch a Java job in charge to update the permissions of the project using the procedure described here () but implemented using the Eclipse JGit API.
-In order to allow the job to run, the private / public keys to be used by the gerrit admin user and also the Root User account must be mounted using Docker volume.
+Remark: When the Gerrit SSHD & HTTP Servers will be launched by the Docker container, we will also launch a Java job in charge to update the permissions of the project using the procedure described here ((http://blog.bruin.sg/2013/04/how-to-edit-the-project-config-for-all-projects-in-gerrit/) but implemented using the Eclipse JGit API.
+In order to allow the job to run, the private / public keys to be used by the gerrit admin user and also the Root User account must be mounted using Docker volumes.

 # Running this container

-To run a daemon container exposing the HTTP server with the port `8080` and the ssh daemon under the port 29418` , launch the following command within a unix terminal
+To run a daemon container exposing the HTTP server with the port `8080` and the ssh daemon under the port `29418`, launch the following command within a unix terminal

 ```
 docker run -dP -p 0.0.0.0:8080:8080 -p 127.0.0.1:29418:29418 |